 Immersion Vanderbilt calls for each undergraduate to undertake a mentored immersive experience in and beyond the classroom.
 The project culminates in the creation of a final piece completed by the student under the guidance of a faculty mentor.

 74% of students complete an internship while at Vanderbilt.

 The Wond'ry, a center for innovation and entrepreneurship, facilitates collaborative work environments, houses makerspaces, and sponsors curricular programming.

 Students take advantage of more than 120 study abroad programs in more than 35 countries on seven continents.

 Each undergraduate school offers programs through which students can earn combined baccalaureate/master’s degrees in five years.

-Launched in 2021 and jointly administered by all four undergraduate schools, the data science minor prepares students for advanced coursework in statistics and data analysis, scientific computing and simulation, machine learning and visualization, and high performance computing and big data.
+The data science minor is jointly administered by all four undergraduate schools and prepares students for advanced coursework in statistics and data analysis, scientific computing and simulation, machine learning and visualization, and high-performance computing and big data.

 The undergraduate business minor, developed in collaboration with the Vanderbilt Owen Graduate School of Management, features five fundamental business courses and a range of business-related electives offered by the four undergraduate schools.